 • Organizations will need to present more data than ever and keep stronger ongoing compliance documentation – especially with post-market surveillance.

 And this is just scratching the surface.
-Other elements of MDR will necessitate more clinical trials, and create greater data management complexities.
-It’s likely that most device companies will undergo growing pains as they readjust their workflows to meet new standards.
+Other elements of MDR will necessitate more clinical trials and create greater data management complexities.
+Most device companies will likely undergo growing pains as they readjust their workflows to meet new standards.

 There’s already been a lot of discussion about MDR – let’s dive into some noteworthy regulatory shifts taking place across APAC.

 Where are medical device clinical research regulations evolving?

 The land down under is dedicated to harmonizing regulations with the EU.
 In 2016, Australia committed to aligning its medical device rules with Europe “wherever possible and appropriate.”
 Even with MDR’s stricter regulations, Australia’s Therapeutic Goods Administration (TGA) is still seeking to harmonize.
 Look at these recent developments:

 • In April 2019, the TGA announced plans to improve oversight of new devices entering the market, boost post-market monitoring, and provide more device information to patients.

 • The TGA is also looking to upgrade reporting systems by allowing consumers to submit adverse events via smartphone apps.
 They want to publicize how reporting these events improves safety.